omarrr/markdone/README.md

 Sublists can be used to split a task in subtasks

 	+ This is completed task
-		+ This is a subtask of A
+		+ This is a subtask
 	- This is an incomplete task
 		- This is an incomplete subtask
 		+ Incompleted tasks might have completed subtasks